DTJF/libpruio/src/doc/_1_features.md

   PruIo::mm_start(), stoping after measurement is done.

 To stop an endless mode (IO or RB) call function PruIo::config() again.
-Or destroy the libpruio structure when done by calling the destructor PruIo::~PruIo().
+Or destroy the \Proj structure when done by calling the destructor PruIo::~PruIo().

 # Pinmuxing # {#SecPinmuxingIntro}

-A digital line of the AM33xx CPU needs to be configured before use (see section \ref SecPinmuxing for details). libpruio checks the pin configuration at run-time, and tries to adapt it if necessary.
+A digital line of the AM33xx CPU needs to be configured before use (see section \ref SecPinmuxing for details). \Proj checks the pin configuration at run-time, and tries to adapt it if necessary.

 - An input line gets configured by a call to the config member function